These versatile little fruits are full of powerful antioxidants that can help fight cell damage, manage cholesterol, boost body functions and more

 Advertisement

-A 2019 study of people living with metabolic syndrome found that eating blueberries daily had a positive impact.
-Although insulin resistance was unchanged, people saw a reduction in other areas.
-“Eating blueberries helps reduce blood pressure in people who have metabolic syndrome because it helps the body produce more nitric oxide, which relaxes your blood vessels,” Zumpano notes.
+“Eating blueberries helps reduce blood pressure in people who have metabolic syndrome because it helps your body produce more nitric oxide, which relaxes your blood vessels,” Zumpano explains.

 Advertisement